skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/07_appendix_a_setting_smart_goals.md

 ---
 layout: toolkit
-title: Setting smart goals
+title: Appendix A&#58; Setting smart goals
 permalink: /work/toolkits/data-sharing-playbook/appendix-a-setting-smart-goals
 sidenav: data_sharing_playbook
 ---

-# Setting smart goals
+# Appendix A: Setting smart goals

 Data can help you track progress toward agency goals.
-The SMART methodology is an excellent strategy for connecting what you want to accomplish to the data that will indicate whether you are headed in the right direction.
+The SMART methodology is an excellent strategy for connecting what you want to accomplish to the data that'll indicate whether you are headed in the right direction.

-Goals are SMART when they are:
+Goals are SMART when they're:

-- Specific — You've stated exactly what you want to achieve
+- **Specific &mdash;** You've stated exactly what you want to achieve
-- Measurable — You have a way to know if you are making progress
+- **Measurable &mdash;** You have a way to know if you're making progress
-- Attainable — You have resources and a strategy
+- **Attainable &mdash;** You have resources and a strategy
-- Realistic — You've taken into account other commitments
+- **Realistic &mdash;** You've taken into account other commitments
-- Time-bound — You have a timeframe for achieving what you've set out to do
+- **Time-bound &mdash;** You have a timeframe for achieving what you've set out to do

-Let's say that your agency operates a help line, and the manager regularly receives complaints that constituents are waiting on hold for too long.
+Let's say that your agency operates a helpline, and the manager regularly receives complaints that constituents are waiting on hold for too long.

 Here's what a SMART goal might look like:

-We will decrease the average on-hold wait time from 2 minutes to 1 minute by the end of 2020.
+*We will decrease the average on-hold wait time from 2 minutes to 1 minute by the end of 2020.*

 Based on this, it's easy to determine what data you will need: